odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/delwara/excursions/day-at-leisure-in-delwara/
+        title: Day at leisure in Delwara
         content: >-
-          Apart from the many attractions of the hotel, there's plenty to see nearby.
+          Apart from the many attractions of the hotel, there’s plenty to see nearby.
 Delwara town has some excellent Jain temples, said to predate the more famous ones at Dilwara near Mount Abu.
 There is also a large complex of temples at nearby Eklingji, which is worth a visit.